THE WINDMILL by K Lewis Adair

 Heather gasped.
 ‘In all the years I’ve known you, Annie Bartlett-Faulkner, I can’t believe my ears… conventional, you!’
 And thus, the shopping spree had begun.

 Annie strolled into the dining room, opened the French doors to the garden, and placed her drink and crisps on the patio table.
 Sitting down, she swung her bare feet onto the table.
 The sweetness of the juniper berry was inviting as she sipped her drink.
 Ben was away and she rarely drank, but tonight she thought, Why not?
 He wouldn’t mind.
 No one could have cared for her and Ginny like he did; he was the best husband ever.
 Conservative at times, but nobody ever loved her as much as he did – she knew this.
+The love they shared came from deep within.

 Total Words: 2993.